 Click Scan Active Directory.

 After a successful launch of the scan, a confirmation dialog box appears.

 Upon completion, another dialog box appears and provides information about the number of assets USM Anywhere discovered.
 It also prompts you to decide if you want to scan for hosts and services running in your environment.

 Click Cancel to opt out of this scan.

 (Optional) If you want to scan for other hosts and services, click OK.

 Click Next after the scan ends.

-On the LOG MANAGEMENT page, you see syslog port numbers.
+On the Log Management page are syslog port numbers.
 (These ports are the same for all USM Anywhere Sensors.)

 USM Anywhere collects third-party device, system, and application data through syslogAn industry standard message logging system that is used on many devices and platforms. over UDP on port 514 and over TCP on port 601 by default.
 It collects TLS-encryptedTransport layer security.
 Successor to Secure Sockets Layer (SSL) protocol.
 Provides security for communication over the Internet between client and server applications. data through TCP on port 6514 by default.
-To configure any third-party devices to send data to USM Anywhere, you must provide the IP address of your USM Anywhere Sensor and the port number.
+To configure any third-party devices to send data to USM Anywhere, you must provide the IP address and the port number of your USM Anywhere Sensor.

-To find out how to configure your operating systems and supported third-party devices to forward syslog log data, see the following related topics
+To learn how to configure your operating systems and supported third-party devices to forward syslog log data, see the following related topics: